 Luckily, there are penalties for ID theft.
 These vary by state but can include up to 15 years imprisonment and large fines.
 Despite this, ID theft continues to rise.

 There are a number of ways that thieves can take advantage of your personal info and data.
+Read our Cyber Security Tips and Tricks article for simple things you can do to get protected.
 The most common ways it happens are through:

 - Wallet Theft – Someone pick pockets or gets a hold of your lost wallet.